stretchr/gomniauth/README.md

 ### Set up Gomniauth

 First and only once for your application, you need to setup the security key and providers.
-The security key is used when hashing any data that gets transmitted to ensure it's integrity.
+The security key is used when hashing any data that gets transmitted to ensure its integrity.

 You are free to use the [signature package's RandomKey function](http://godoc.org/github.com/stretchr/signature#RandomKey) to generate a unique code every time your application starts.